thedarsh-2020/Simple-Calculator/README.md

-# Simple-Calculator
+# Simple Calculator
-Simple Calculator that calculate (add, sub, mull, div) two numbers and show integers and negative numbers and clear screen by just press (ON/C) button
+* Calculator do operations (add, sub, mull, div) of two numbers and display Positive and negative results.
+* Clear screen by (ON/C) button.